zdravkov/kendo-docs/api/javascript/data/pivotdatasource.md

 ##### schema.cube.measures.measureName.format `String`

-The format which to be applied on the calcualted measure value.
+The format which to be applied on the calculated measure value.

-##### schema.cube.measures.measureName.aggregate `Function`
+##### schema.cube.measures.measureName.aggregate `Function|String`

 The function used to aggregate the measure value.
+The built-in aggregates are "average", "count", "max", "min" and "sum".

 ###### Returns